naga-satish/interview-preparation/ETL-ELT.md

    - **Testing**: Test with various schema versions
    - **Documentation**: Keep schema change log

-3. **What approach would you take for migrating data from legacy systems?**
+### 3. What approach would you take for migrating data from legacy systems?

    **Migration strategy:**